top of page

 WOMEN IN INTELLIGENCE

-Helen's latest book is a groundbreaking history of women in British Intelligence spanning the 20th century.
+This book is a groundbreaking history of women in British Intelligence spanning the 20th century.

-The book provides an incredible account of the efforts of women across two world wars, with tales of bravery and heroism.
+It provides an incredible account of the efforts of women across two world wars, with tales of bravery and heroism.
 Many new stories are told for the first time, shining a light on the hidden legacy of women in intelligence from World War One to World War Two.

-'Women in Intelligence' is now available for purchase in the UK and USA, both online and in all good bookshops.
+'Women in Intelligence' is now available for purchase in the UK and USA, both online and in all good bookshops and made the honorary list of Waterstones' Best Books of 2023, in the Military History category.

 Women_Intel_Yale_29mm_RHB.JPG